sahilsk/sahilsk.github.io/_posts/articles/2014-12-20-application-monitoring-dashboard-solution.md

 * __Disk I/O__

   Processor will wait till process finish reading file.
-So, having a fast Disk input/output operations on a physical disk will improve your application performance considerably.
+So, having a fast Disk input/output operations on a physical disk will improve your application performance significantly.

   That's why SSD's are nowadays popular.
 30% faster file opening speed than traditional HDD.
 File Copy or Write Speed of SSD is typically about 200 MB/s -550 MB/s while of HDD it's very low around 50-12MB/s.

-  You can easily find the difference in turnaround time of your Disk I/O heavy application by just changing single hardware.
+  You can easily find the difference in turnaround time of your Disk I/O heavy application by just changing a single hardware.
+  But do you really require HDD?
+See your application metrics and answer yourself ;)

 * __RAM__

   More the ram, more process can run and stay in memory for long.
   This mean less Disk I/O and page swapping.
   With hardware getting cheap, having extra RAM won't cost much.

   However, knowing when to increase RAM is the purpose of this post.
-Just take note of last couple of days RAM Usage and decide your next step.
+One option is just take note of RAM usage in last couple of days and decide your next step.

 * __CPU__

   For computation heavy application just RAM is not enough.
 You need powerful mind to process them all.
-So, do watch your CPU performances as well. >80% means you should upgrade to more powerful machines with more cores inside.
+So, do watch your CPU performances as well.
+Generally, if metrics shows CPU usage greater than 80% for most of the time, it means you should upgrade to more powerful machines with more cores inside.

 * __Bandwidth__

   Not only it'll help track your monthly bandwidth bills but also help you trace anomaly.
-Many times watchings bandwidth usage pattern give you clues on what's happing wrong if it's happing wrong way. :)
+Many times watching bandwidth usage pattern give you clues on what's happing wrong if anything is going wrong.

-## So, how to get metrics?
+## Next Step is, how to get these metrics?

 Start with Web server.
 If you uses nginx then gather its statistics.
 Afterward, gather App Server statistics.
 If you have RoR then you might have used or tried unicorn.
 So, you might need to dig into its log file to gather metrics out of it.